 The maximum number of units that will be accepted from a community college is seventy (70) and no community college credits will be accepted after a student has completed seventy (70) units from all institutions attended.
 Courses are accepted in chronological order.

-Located in the Pacific Intercollegiate Athletics Center, the Student-Athlete Resource Center has been designed to meet the academic needs of student-athletes.
+Located in the Pacific Intercollegiate Athletics Center, the Cedric and June Dempsey Center for Academic Excellence has been designed to meet the academic needs of student-athletes.
 The resource center is filled with study carrels, assorted reference materials and computers with Internet access.
 The computers in the Center are for academic and research purposes first.
-The office of the Athletics Academic Counselor is also located in the Student-Athlete Resource Center.
-Athletics Study Hall sessions and some tutoring also take place in the Center.
+The office of the Assisant Director of Athletics for Student-Athlete Services is also located in the Student-Athlete Resource Center.
+Athletics Study Hall sessions and some tutoring also take place in the Cedric and June Dempsey Center for Academic Excellence.

 ATHLETICS STUDY HALL

-Athletics study hall is available to all student-athletes and is useful in developing time management skills and providing a quiet place to study in the Intercollegiate Athletics building (Student-Athlete Resource Center) and the Pacific Library.
+Athletics study hall is available to all student-athletes and is useful in developing time management skills and providing a quiet place to study in the Intercollegiate Athletics building (Cedric and June Dempsey Center for Academic Excellence) and the Pacific Library.